A Narwhal-Inspired Sensing-to-Control Framework for Small Fixed-Wing Aircraft: Conclusion

-Experiments across multiple airspeeds and gust conditions show consistent gains in estimation accuracy, robustness, and actuation quality.
-Incorporating wing pressures reduces force-estimation error by \(25\%\) to \(30\%\).
-Under distribution shift from a nominal operating point, the proposed model degrades by about \(12\%\), compared with \(44\%\) for an unstructured baseline.
-In closed-loop evaluation, normal-force tracking error decreases by \(27\%\) relative to a plain affine model and by \(34\%\) relative to a nonlinear baseline, with visibly smoother inputs.
-These results support the value of combining bio-inspired standoff sensing with physics-informed learning for agile fixed-wing flight.
+Wind-tunnel experiments across multiple airspeeds and gust conditions show improved estimation, robustness, and actuation.
+Adding wing pressures reduces force-estimation error by \(25\%\) to \(30\%\).
+Under distribution shift, performance degrades by \(\sim 12\%\), compared with \(44\%\) for an unstructured baseline.
+In closed loop, normal-force tracking error drops by \(27\%\) versus a plain affine model and by \(34\%\) versus a nonlinear baseline, with smoother inputs, supporting the benefit of standoff sensing with physics-informed learning.

-Several limitations point to future work.
-We will incorporate temporal dynamics beyond instantaneous observations and broaden the operating regimes.
-The gust generator can produce turbulence and vortices that are hard to capture from instantaneous measurements, yet their signatures can be inferred from history.
-By using past observations, we aim to characterize gust features and predict their location, strength, and angle.
-We will also use observation histories to forecast future dynamics under the inconsistent flow generated by vortices.
-In parallel we will integrate free flight control with uncertainty.
-We will account for uncertainty in observations and environmental changes and embed these variables in a model predictive control framework to ensure stability and safety during flight.
-We will further study stall conditions in free flight and develop sensing and control strategies for that regime.
-Finally, we will refine the symmetry prior and evaluate sensor placement to improve robustness and generalization.
+Future work will incorporate temporal dynamics and broaden operating regimes.
+Observation histories can help infer turbulence and vortices, estimate gust location/strength/angle, and forecast dynamics under inconsistent flow.
+We will also integrate uncertainty-aware free-flight control by embedding observation and environment uncertainty into an MPC framework for stability and safety, study stall in free flight, and refine the symmetry prior and sensor placement to improve robustness and generalization.